Select Page

 7. Personal Statements

 As a part of the UCAS application process, every student is required to submit an application essay, also known as a personal statement (PS).
-The personal statement serves as a tool for universities to better understand students’ interests in the subject and course.
-It also allows students to better understand their academic interests and motivations.
+The Oxbridge engineering personal statement serves as a tool for universities to better understand students’ interests in the subject and course, which also allows students to better understand their academic interests and motivations.

 Typically, the personal statement should encompass the following aspects: